janearc/htd/README.md

-so while i don't personally *know* anybody writing javascript on IRIX, It's rude to release software that is so hardware- or kernel-centric as to ignore our brothers and sisters on different Unixes.
+so while i don't personally *know* anybody writing javascript on IRIX, It's rude to release software that is so hardware- or kernel-centric as to ignore our fellow programmers on different Unixes.

 accordingly, i wrote this package. it converts between signal names and numbers on HP, SPARC, MIPS, i386 (and by extension x64), and PowerPC/POWER. it also